Updated Article: June 2019

 Both coolers are great, but if you want an outright winner, we’ll put it to a vote and see which cooler is most preferred by people.

 Which is your pick?
-Let us know in the poll below.
+Let us know in the comment section below.
+For more in-depth reviews, check our homepage.